 Walk Around the Toronto Zoo

 Canada’s premier zoo is home to over 5,000 animals covering 450 species, which include a wide range of creatures from around the world.
-The Zoo is divided into seven zoogeographic regions: Indo-Malaya, Africa, the Americas, Australasia, Eurasia, Canadian Domain and the Tundra Trek and the animals are either indoors in tropical pavilions or outdoors in environments that align with their natural habitat.
+The Zoo is divided into seven zoogeographic regions: Indo-Malaya, Africa, the Americas, Australasia, Eurasia, Canadian Domain, and the Tundra Trek.
+Animals are either indoors in tropical pavilions or outdoors in environments that align with their natural habitat.

 Explore Historic Fort York

 Established in 1793, Historic Fort York contains Canada's largest collection of original War of 1812 buildings and 1813 battle site and is the ideal attraction for history buffs of all ages.
 Fort York is open year-round and offers tours, exhibits, period settings that take you back in time, and seasonal demonstrations.

 Located at the base of the CN Tower, Ripley's Aquarium of Canada contains 135,000 square feet of interactive, underwater exhibits.
 This is the country’s largest indoor aquarium and is home to an amazing array of aquatic creatures, including jellyfish, sea turtles, countless colorful tropical fish, ancient giant lobsters, stingrays, and sharks.
 See the creatures swim above you via the underwater gallery.